tmanish/osprey/README.md

 ## About the designer

-**Manish Todkari** works at the intersection of product design, AI, FinTech, and complex systems - designing interfaces for products where clarity, trust, and control are not nice-to-haves, but core to the experience.
+**Manish Todkari** is a senior product designer working at the intersection of AI, FinTech, and complex product systems, with deep experience designing for major financial institutions.
+His work focuses on making powerful technology easier to understand, operate, and trust — especially where clarity, control, and human judgment matter.

 Osprey is a self-initiated exploration of where interface craft is heading as software gains the ability to act on our behalf.